nurture-tech/unity-mcp-server/README.md

 }
 ```

 > _Do not add the -logFile parameter_.
-The mcp server requires that the logFile is redirected to stdout in order to operate.
+The mcp server requires that the log file is redirected to stdout in order to operate.

 > Split your desktop with your chat agent on one side and the unity editor on the other side.
 The unity editor needs to be visible on screen or else the `screenshot` tool will fail to see the scene view.